k8w/tsrpc-browser/README.md

 # Browser Client of TSRPC

-> A TypeScript RPC framework with runtime type checking and binary serialization.
+> TSRPC is a TypeScript RPC framework with runtime type checking and binary serialization.
 See more detail at [https://github.com/k8w/tsrpc](https://github.com/k8w/tsrpc).

 ## Introduction